- What What a Plea Bargain Means in Illinois

 No attorney can tell you what to do without reviewing the full discovery.
 Anyone pressuring you to decide before that review is complete is not acting in your interest.

-Can You Withdraw a Guilty Plea in Illinois?
+Can You Take Back a Guilty Plea in Illinois

 Before sentencing, a judge has discretion to allow you to withdraw a guilty plea for a fair and just reason.
 After sentencing, withdrawal is only allowed in very limited circumstances, such as when the plea was the result of fraud, duress, or ineffective assistance of counsel.